 For consistency though the Psychometitor has decided to keep the pass level at its original height rather than lowering it to its proper value.
 This means the admission requirement is more stringent than originally claimed by the society, and the current members have met this more stringent requirement.
 In fact, this admission level lies well outside the range of scores that can be statistically expected given the world intelligence distribution (the world's highest I.Q. is probably around 185).
 But since the norms at this very top of the range are tentative - sometimes too high, sometimes too low, searching for their true value - it can be expected every now and then a candidate will qualify.
-To date, less than ten have qualified out of approximately 2222 who in total took about 3333 tests constructed and scored by Paul Cooijmans, and 0 have qualified on an unknown number of tests constructed and scored by others.
+To date, about twelve have qualified out of approximately 3000 who took tests scored by Paul Cooijmans, and 0 have qualified scored by others.

 The uncertainty of the norms in this range means that the world's most intelligent persons are not necessarily found in the Giga Society; the actual I.Q.'s of the members, as assessed by the best tests and norms, vary between approximately 140 and 185, the bulk of them being over 160 though.
 For information about the truly most intelligent - that is, the highest scorers based on the best norms and best tests according to the most recent insights - see the report Statistics of the top scorers.

-Many think the Giga Society can only have seven members as a result of its admission level and the size of the world population.
+Many think the Giga Society can only have eight members as a result of its admission level and the size of the world population.
 This is false.
-The top seven are not the same individuals at each moment but are being replaced constantly.
-And as existing members who qualified honestly are not expelled when they are no longer among the top seven, a multiple of that number of members is possible over time.
+The top eight are not the same individuals at each moment but are being replaced constantly.
+And as existing members who qualified honestly are not expelled when they are no longer among the top eight, a multiple of that number of members is possible over time.

-In addition, tests do not intercorrelate perfectly, although they intercorrelate positively; with a typical correlation of .7 between tests, one is over multiple tests selecting about 150 % of the number one is selecting on each individual test, which means that at any given time ten to eleven persons could theoretically qualify.
+In addition, tests do not intercorrelate perfectly, although they intercorrelate positively; with a typical correlation of .7 between tests, one is, over multiple tests, selecting about 150 % of the number one is selecting on each individual test, which means that at any given time about twelve persons could theoretically qualify.
 On the level of members, this imperfect correlation allows for different aptitude profiles to enter.